-On any given day, data is flying in from every direction.
-There are loads to track, carriers to call, rates to analyze and that’s just before breakfast.
-Sure, data is getting generated internally, but what about all the data coming in from outside your organization?
+In any given day, data is flying in from every direction.
+There are loads to track, carriers to call, and rates to analyze, and that’s just before breakfast.
+Sure, data is being generated internally, but what about all the data coming in from outside your organization?
 What’s the DAT looking like today?
-Are we more successful using 3rd party tools to book loads?
-Analyzing any of these factors incorrectly, or even worse, failing to analyze any of these at all, can have detrimental effects on your bottom line over time.
+Are we more successful using third-party tools to book loads?
+Analyzing any of these factors incorrectly or, even worse, failing to analyze any of these at all can have detrimental effects on your bottom line over time.
 But let’s think positively.
-Let’s focus on what’s possible when you have a process in place to collect & analyze all this data.
+Let’s focus on what’s possible when you have a process in place to collect and analyze all this data.
 Are your reps securing better rates?
 Are you correcting bottlenecks found in the process?

 Evi Hatzopoulos is a Data Management and Analytics Consultant at Aptitive.
 In her role, Evi enables companies to discover insights and access the information held by their data.